 RECYCLABLE IS GOOD, RECYCLED IS BETTER

-Dainty’s green innovation in the rice category has just launched.
+Dainty’s green innovation in the rice category launched in 2021.
 The Dainty teal blue rice line packaging material is now 25% Recycled – look for it on shelf.

 What does Post-Consumer Recycled mean?

 The packaging material is made from already recycled materials, to the tune of 25%.

 The PCR (post-consumer recycled) material currently comes from plastic beverage bottles picked up curbside in the USA.
 Once cleaned, ground up, melted, and pelletized – the material is then sold and mixed, up to 25%, with virgin material to make new food grade packaging film.